jackdobinson/aopp_obs_toolchain/USAGE.md

 Peforms the following operations:
 * Ensures image shape is odd, so there is a definite central pixel
 * Removes any outliers (based on the `sigma` option)
-* Recenters the image around the center of mass (uses the `threshold` and `n_largest_regions` options)
+* Recentres the image around the centre of mass (uses the `threshold` and `n_largest_regions` options)
-* Optionally trims the image to a desired shape around the center of mass to reduce data volume and speed up subsequent steps
+* Optionally trims the image to a desired shape around the centre of mass to reduce data volume and speed up subsequent steps
 * Normalises the image to sum to 1

 #### Module Arguments ####